vanboom/bootstrap-error-styling/README.md

 Or install it yourself as:

-    $ gem install foundation_error_styling
+    $ gem install bootstrap-error-styling

 ## Usage

 Write your forms as normal.
-When form validation errors appear, the fields will be given a class of "error" per the Zurb Foundation Framework docs instead of the standard rails error class.
+When form validation errors appear, the fields will be given a class of "has-error" per the Bootstrap validation states.

 ## Contributing